 Georgetown is a quaint town you will pass on your way to Austin.
 It has a beautiful city square with local shops, antiques, and excellent restaurants.
 Not in the mood to shop?
 Head to the local winery and relax with a wine tasting.

 Austin is not only the Capitol of Texas but known as the music capital of the world.
 There is so much to do in Austin that you will need to make more than one trip.
 You can attend a music festival, watch the bats fly off the Congress Avenue Bridge, visit the Lyndon B Johnson Presidential Library, swim in Barton Springs Pool, pose in front of the famous “I love you so much” wall, or catch a University of Texas football game.
 The options are endless in Austin.

 What a fun place to visit!
 Military families love to take a weekend trip to San Antonio and visit the local attractions.
 The Riverwalk, lined with colorful umbrellas, restaurants, boat tours, and much more.
-Or head to Sea World and check out the aquatic life (they even have a great military discount program!).
+Or head to Sea World and check out the aquatic life.
+They have a great military discount program!
 Probably the most visited site in San Antonio would be the Alamo.
-Just don’t ask to see the basement.

-Houston is also home to the (NASA) Space Center Houston, Houston Zoo, Houston Museum of Natural Science, the Astros baseball team, the Downtown Aquarium, and the Children’s Museum… just to name a few.
-Or take a boat tour and participate in one of the many crawfish boils the city hosts.
+Houston is home to the NASA Space Center Houston, Houston Zoo, Houston Museum of Natural Science, the Astros baseball team, the Downtown Aquarium, and the Children’s Museum.
+You can take a boat tour and participate in one of the many crawfish boils the city hosts.

-Galveston is also where many families like to escape and enjoy a nice beach vacation.
-You can simply enjoy Island Time in a beach chair or shop around, tour the Moody Gardens, or head to the Lone Star Flight Museum and check out the historical air crafts and artifacts.
-Galveston is also a major port of call to hop on a cruise ship and take an extended vacation!
+Galveston is where many families like to escape and enjoy a nice beach vacation.
+You can simply enjoy ‘island time’ in a beach chair or shop around, tour the Moody Gardens, or head to the Lone Star Flight Museum to check out the historical air crafts and artifacts.
+Galveston is also a major port-of-call to hop on a cruise ship and take an extended vacation!